- Democratic Member of Congress

 In 2005 he ran for the U.S. Senate seat that Republican Robert Packwood had vacated amid scandal, but was beaten by the better-funded Portland congressman Ron Wyden.
 That same year, DeFazio joined the Out of Iraq Congressional Caucus.

-In February 2007 DeFazio affirmed his support for a House Resolution opposing President Bush’s proposal to deploy an additional 21,500 troops to Iraq in an effort to turn the tide of the war back in America’s favor.
-Denouncing Bush’s “failed strategy” in Iraq, DeFazio called for all U.S. servicemen to be brought home within a year because “doing so would boost the Iraqi government’s legitimacy and claim to self-rule, and force the Iraqi government to take responsibility for itself and its citizens.”
+In February 2007 DeFazio affirmed his support for a House Resolution opposing President Bush’s “troop surge” proposal to deploy an additional 21,500 soldiers to Iraq in an effort to turn the tide of the war back in America’s favor.
+Denouncing Bush’s “failed strategy in Iraq,” DeFazio called for all U.S. servicemen to be brought home within a year, so as to “force the Iraqi government to take responsibility for itself and its citizens.”

 In February 2009 DeFazio was one of only 9 House Democrats who chose not to support the American Recovery and Reinvestment Act of 2009, better known as the “Stimulus Bill.”
 DeFazio attributed his “Nay” vote to his frustration over tax-cut compromises which his fellow Democrats had made in order to win support from moderate Republicans in the Senate.
 “I couldn’t justify borrowing money for tax cuts,” he said.

-DeFazio stirred controversy in mid-November 2009 when he suggested, in an interview with MSNBC commentator Ed Schultz, that President Barack Obama should fire Treasury Secretary Timothy Geithner and National Economic Council Director Lawrence Summers for having failed to use enough of the funds from the Troubled Assets Relief Program for government projects devoted to “rebuilding America’s infrastructure.”
+DeFazio stirred controversy in mid-November 2009 when he suggested, in an interview with MSNBC’s Ed Schultz, that President Barack Obama should fire Treasury Secretary Timothy Geithner and National Economic Council Director Lawrence Summers for having failed to direct enough money from the Troubled Assets Relief Program toward government projects devoted to “rebuilding America’s infrastructure.”
 Such initiatives, said DeFazio, were “a tried and true way to put people back to work.”
-“We may have to sacrifice just two more jobs [those of Geithner and Summers] to get back millions for Americans,” he added.

 On January 27, 2010, DeFazio was one of 54 Members of Congress who signed a letter exhorting President Barack Obama to use diplomatic pressure to end Israel’s blockade of Gaza – a blockade which had been imposed in order to prevent the importation of weaponry from Iran and Syria.

-DeFazio describes himself as a “populist progressive.”
-Americans for Democratic Action has consistently rated his voting record as 90-100 percent on the left side of legislation.
+Americans for Democratic Action has consistently rated DeFazio’s voting record as 90-100 percent on the left side of legislation.
 For an overview of numerous key votes DeFazio has cast during his career in Congress, click here.

 For additional information on Peter DeFazio, click here.